1. Lolita is a Southern Resident orca captured on August 8, 1970 in Penn Cove, WA

 5. Lolita's presumed mother is Ocean Sun (L25).
 In her 80s, she still swims free.

-Ocean Sun never had another calf.
+Ocean Sun never had another calf, and is believed to now be the oldest living member of the Southern Residents.
 When Lolita was captured, a matriline ended.

 6. Lolita's family was awarded Endangered Species Act protection in 2005.
-Lolita was not.
+Lolita was not initially included.

-7. Lolita has been in the same tank for 44 years.
+7. Lolita has been in the same tank for over 40 years.

 8. Officials partly blame the orca captures for the Southern Resident whales' decline.

-National Marine Fisheries Service: “Part of the reason why the SRKW population size is small is that … it was targeted for live capture removals.”
+National Marine Fisheries Service (NMFS): “Part of the reason why the SRKW population size is small is that … it was targeted for live capture removals.”

 9. Experts believe that Lolita still remembers her family.